nroi/flexo/README.md

 ## Features

-* Concurrent downloads: You can have multiple clients downloading files from flexo without one client having to wait.
+* Concurrent downloads: You can have multiple clients downloading files from Flexo without one client having to wait.
 * Efficient bandwidth sharing for concurrent downloads: Flexo does not require a new connection to the remote mirror when the same file is downloaded by multiple clients.
 For instance, suppose a client starts downloading a given file.
   After 5 seconds have elapsed, 100MB have been downloaded.
 Now, a second client requests the same file.
 The second